Raulster24/api-automation-poc/README.md

-# healthyu-api-automation
+# api-automation-poc

-API test automation repository for HealthyU project
+API test automation repository for testing a doctor appointment booking app

 ## How to setup and run?